nicesoul/Elvira-API/README.md

 ## The Mission

 The real estate company "ImmoEliza" is really happy about our regression model.
 Now they would like us (and me) to create an API to let their web developers build a website around it.

 ## Instuctions

+API is deployed as a containerized application at heroku => [ElviraAPI](https://elviraapi.herokuapp.com/)

 Currently, this repo consists 3 folders:
 - API     = all the code related to API itself.